-From time to time, the Company may become involved in legal proceedings arising from the ordinary course of business.
+The Company, from time to time, may be party to litigation arising in the ordinary course of business.
 The Company records a liability for such matters when it is probable that future losses will be incurred and that such losses can be reasonably estimated.
 Significant judgment by the Company is required to determine both probability and the estimated amount.
 Management is currently not aware of any legal matters that could have a material adverse effect on its financial position, results of operations or cash flows.